-Native to Australia, these calm pet lizards have a distinct blue tongue (which is how they got their name), short legs, and dull teeth.
-In the wild, blue-tongued skinks are diurnal omnivores that will hiss when threatened and spend all their time on the ground.
+Native to Australia, these calm pet lizards have distinct blue tongues (which is how they got their name), short legs and dull teeth.
+In the wild, blue-tongued skinks pend all their time on the ground.

 Provide a large, shallow, and sturdy water dish.
 Skinks like to bathe in their water but also often defecate there, so frequent cleaning is required for the water dish.

 Skinks are true omnivores; therefore, this should be reflected in their diet.
-Variety is the key to providing a nutritious diet, and a calcium/vitamin D supplement should be added to the food regularly.
-You should strive for a balance of about 60 percent vegetable/fruits and 40 percent meat items from the following list of examples.
+Variety is the key to providing a nutritious diet, and a calcium/vitamin D supplement should be added to the food regularly to help prevent metabolic bone disease (more on that later).
+You should strive for a balance of about 60 percent vegetable/fruits and 40 percent meat items from the following list of examples:

 - Green beans

 - Leafy greens (they can be shredded or pureed and added to meat portion of diet if your skink is reluctant to eat them)